-John VI, the acting ruler of Portugal, traveled to the tropics a prince, his mad mother still holding the title of queen; in Rio he would become a king, just as Brazil would become a kingdom.
-The country has very few heroes in its culture; figureheads are divided in buffoons and rogues.
+John VI, the acting ruler of Portugal, travelled to the tropics a prince, his mad mother still holding the title of queen; in Rio, he would become a king, just as Brazil would become a kingdom.
+The country has very few heroes in its culture; figureheads are divided into buffoons and rogues.
 John VI is usually seen as the first, a shy, fearful glutton pushed into a terrifying journey by the English, and who never really understood the art of politics.

 The first priority was housing.
 The court demanded a lot of homes that simply had not been built; while John, Maria and Carlota had found suitable residences, they had brought along a demanding court with too many people for the modest colony.

-The solution was to seize homes from current residents; it was common to find homes marked with the letters P.R (Prince Regent) to mark the takeover.
-Brazilians, with their usual sense of humor took to saying the letters stood for “ponha-se na rua” (get out).
+The solution was to seize homes from current residents; it was common to find homes marked with the letters PR (Prince Regent) to mark the takeover.
+Brazilians, with their usual sense of humour, took to saying the letters stood for “ponha-se na rua” (get out).
 They would also come to grow frustrated with the intrusion of the court.
-The better food and products were given to the newcomers.
+Better food and products were given to the newcomers.
 Taxes were raised.

 Hard feelings aside, change was inevitable.
-The city grew, molded into something suitable for a prince to stay in.
-Street lighting, water fonts, better streets would come; John would also open ports to new products and allow industry in the country (an interesting little detail: the taxation for imported goods from Portugal to Brazil was 16 per cent; the taxation for English products was just below, 15 per cent).
-No more the plain fashions of a dull countryside for Rio de Janeiro; that, of course, would not do for an European court.
+The city grew, moulded into something suitable for a prince to stay in.
+Street lighting, water fonts, and better streets would come; John would also open ports to new products and allow industry in the country (an interesting little detail: the taxation for imported goods from Portugal to Brazil was 16%; the taxation for English products was just below, 15%).
+No more the plain fashions of a dull countryside for Rio de Janeiro; that, of course, would not do for a European court.

 John’s hunger for civilising the city did not stop at a few ticks: he brought many institutions that are still around Rio de Janeiro now.
 The Botanical Garden, with its magnificent palm trees that still grow, for which he had a special fondness.
-The National Library, with documents that had been transferred from Portugal’s.
-The bath house, the first Brazilian bank.
-To ensure that taste would rule, a French Artistic Mission, bringing artists to build the Royal School of Sciences, Arts and Crafts.
+The National Library, with documents that had been transferred from Portugal.
+The bathhouse, the first Brazilian bank.
+To ensure that taste would rule, a French Artistic Mission brought artists to build the Royal School of Sciences, Arts and Crafts.

 A lot of this was paid for by one of the Empire’s greatest industries: African slavery.
 The free population of Rio grew, but the city had the biggest slave population in the Americas, too.
 In its streets, the black and brown population did the hard work white Portuguese and Brazilians would consider below them.

 To deal with the prospect of an uprising, John created the Rio military police, an organ still alive today.
-There has never been a better manifestation of the upper class paranoia, inherited from the royals, that one day black Brazilians might demand equality.
-Even today, black Brazilians die in larger numbers after conflict with the police, and the streets of Rio are one of their main graveyards.
+There has never been a better manifestation of the upper-class paranoia, inherited from the royals, that one day black Brazilians might demand equality.
+Even today, black Brazilians die in larger numbers after conflicts with the police, and the streets of Rio are one of their main graveyards.
 It would be 1888 before Brazil abolished slavery.

-Long before that, John VI was gone, back to home to deal with an uneasy Portugal.
+Long before that, John VI was gone, back home to deal with an uneasy Portugal.
 The Empire stayed.
 His son Peter would declare Brazil’s independence not long afterwards.
 “If Brazil is to break away, it’s better that you do it, Peter, than some other adventurer,” John had told his son.
-Indeed, his family would hold power of newly independent Brazil for over 50 years – first through Peter I, and then, after a brief interval, through Peter II, who Brazilians remember as a gentle looking old man with a beard like Father Christmas.
+Indeed, his family would hold power in newly independent Brazil for more than 50 years – first through Peter I, and then, after a brief interval, through Peter II, who Brazilians remember as a gentle-looking old man with a beard like Father Christmas.

-Under Peter II’s command, Rio blossomed again, an industrialised wonder, lead by an emperor so keen on innovation and so in love with knowledge that he was one of the first men to own a telephone.
-A certain wide eyed nostalgia covers the period, lost in images of industrial wonderman Viscont of Mauá bringing railways and banks.
-But in truth, Peter II was supported by slave-owning coffee farmers, the army and church, all of which would abandon him eventually.
+Under Peter II’s command, Rio blossomed again, an industrialised wonder, led by an emperor so keen on innovation and so in love with knowledge that he was one of the first men to own a telephone.
+A certain wide-eyed nostalgia covers the period, lost in images of industrial wonder man Viscont of Mauá bringing railways and banks.
+But in truth, Peter II was supported by slave-owning coffee farmers, the army and the church, all of which would abandon him eventually.
 Brazilian politics, as ever, are ruthless; the military coup that brought in the republic would follow.